bacalhau-project/bacalhau/docs/docs/all-flags.md

       --lotus-upload-directory string                    Directory to use when uploading content to Lotus Filecoin.
       --node-type strings                                Whether the node is a compute, requester or both. (default [requester])
       --peer string                                      A comma-separated list of libp2p multiaddress to connect to.
 Use "none" to avoid connecting to any peer, "env" to connect to the default peer list of your active environment (see BACALHAU_ENVIRONMENT env var). (default "none")
-      --private-internal-ipfs                            Whether the in-process IPFS node should auto-discover other nodes, including the public IPFS network - cannot be used with --ipfs-connect.
-Use "--private-internal-ipfs=false" to disable.
-To persist a local Ipfs node, set BACALHAU_SERVE_IPFS_PATH to a valid path. (default true)
       --swarm-port int                                   The port to listen on for swarm connections. (default 1235)

 Global Flags: